Tony Parrish: Las Vegas Locomotives

-After spending two years out of football to recover from numerous injuries, Parrish was signed by the Las Vegas Locomotives of the United Football League on August 31, 2009 and became an instant starter and team captain.
+After spending two years out of football to recover from numerous injuries, Parrish was signed by the Las Vegas Locomotives of the United Football League on August 31, 2009, and became an instant starter and team captain.
 The Locomotives went on to win the UFL championship in 2009.

-NFL statistics
+NFL career stats

 Personal life

 Parrish partnered with fellow Chicago defensive backs and Meals on Wheels to support the ‘Intercept Hunger’ program, be providing meal donations for the needy funded by participating players’ performances during each game.
 In addition, Parrish supported the Chicago-area Special Olympics program for children and youth with special needs.
 Parrish was also a lead spokesman and ‘face’ of the “Bear Down’ program, aimed at curbing underage liquor sales and alcohol consumption for the Illinois State Liquor Control Board.
 Parrish partnered with Lura Lynn Ryan, wife of then Governor George Ryan and together they raised public awareness of the effort to help keep young people from following the wrong path.

-While with the San Francisco 49ers, Parrish volunteered and helped manage the ‘49ers Reading Team’, which promotes the benefits of reading to children throughout the Bay Area.
+While with the San Francisco 49ers, Parrish volunteered and helped manage the "49ers Reading Team", which promotes the benefits of reading to children throughout the Bay Area.
 Upon receiving the Ed Block award in his 1st season with the 49ers, Parrish became active with a ‘Courage House’ in San Francisco.
 These houses are orphanages for children of all backgrounds, and Parrish spent considerable time visiting with the young people.
-Parrish also spent time at the University of California San Francisco Children’s Hospital where he consistently met with patients and their families.
+Parrish also spent time at the University of California San Francisco Children's Hospital where he consistently met with patients and their families.
 He created the ‘Tuesday with Tony’ weekly event where he would interact with ailing teenagers.
 Currently, Parrish is very active in the Right to Play organization as an 'Athlete Ambassador’.
 ‘Right to Play’ has brought the concept and benefits of team sports to over a million children around the world on a weekly basis.

 Parrish also volunteers for Armed Forces Entertainment and Pro Tour Production organizations, and travels abroad to visit US military personnel.
 He has visited over a dozen military bases in 5 counties to-date including Kuwait, Bahrain, Singapore, and Djibouti (Africa).